linuxplayground/clibook/structure-of-a-cli.md

-# Structure Of A CLI
+# Part 1: Structure Of A CLI

 Every CLI has a similar structure.
 They are as follows: